hyper-tuner/cloud-backend/UPGRADE.md

 # Upgrade guide

+## From v1.0.1 to v1.1.0

+This version adds stargazers.

+1. import new schema first
+2. get the new binary or Dockerfile and run `cloud-backend`, make sure everything works as it was before (don't forget to backup `pb_data` data)
+3. upgrade frontend to `v1.1.0`

 ## From v1.0.0 to v1.0.1

 This version adds to new custom endpoints for fetching tune and ini file.

-1. get the new binary and run `cloud-backend`, make sure everything works as it was before (don't forget to backup `pb_data` data)
+1. get the new binary or Dockerfile and run `cloud-backend`, make sure everything works as it was before (don't forget to backup `pb_data` data)
 2. upgrade frontend to `v1.0.1`
 3. import new schema